AhmedMohamed056/GAPI/README.md

 #GAPI

-##git data from the api using retrofit2 and show it in RecyclerView Adapter.
+## Get data from the API using retrofit2 and show it in the RecyclerView Adapter.